MauriceDroll/LLM_Scene_Docker/README.md

 The goal of this tutorial is for you to become more familiar with ROS2 and the frameworks that we use at IRAS.

+**Note:** To set up the cell, if not done already, follow the instructions in the `cell_setup` branch of this repository.

 ## Exercise 1: setup your environment and run example

 1. Clone or download and unpack this repository